Skip to main content

 Applicants must normally be under 25, resident in the UK, and classified as paying UK tuition fees.
 If you are between 25 and 30 and wish to apply, please discuss your application with the relevant course director and administrator.
 Applicants must hold a conditional or unconditional offer for Kingston University's Publishing MA.

-The campus at Penrhyn Road, where this course is taught, is a hive of activity, housing the main student restaurant, the learning resources centre (LRC), and a host of teaching rooms and lecture theatres.
+The campus at Penrhyn Road, where this course is taught, is a hive of activity.
+It houses the main student restaurant, the learning resources centre (LRC), and a host of teaching rooms and lecture theatres.

 At the heart of the campus is the John Galsworthy building, a six-storey complex that brings together lecture theatres, flexible teaching space and information technology suites around a landscaped courtyard.

-Kingston University hosts two major archives relating to Iris Murdoch – a significant philosopher and one of the twentieth century's greatest novelists.
+Kingston University hosts two major archives relating to Iris Murdoch – a significant philosopher and one of the 20th century's greatest novelists.
 These archives currently comprise:

 Once you graduate from Kingston, you'll be part of a professional community of publishers, who keep in touch by meeting in person, or through our active social networks.